patelrohanv/patelrohanv.blog/posts/ckad-studying-services-and-networking.md

   * only open to network traffic allowed by the NetworkPolicy(s)

-sample NetworkPolicy selecting Pods with the `db` role, applies rules on incoming and outgoing traffic
+sample NetworkPolicy selecting Pods with label `role=db`, applies rules on incoming and outgoing traffic

 ```yaml
 apiVersion: networking.k8s.io/v1